Permafrost/TundraTN/SERVICES.md

 #### Inputs:

-* `$content` is string, byte array, input stream, [org.w3c.dom.Node] object, or `IData` document content to be routed to Trading Networks.
+* `$content` is string, byte array, input stream, [org.w3c.dom.Node] object, com.sap.conn.idoc.IDocDocumentList object, or `IData` document content to be routed to Trading Networks.

   If `$content` is provided as an IData document, it will be serialized using an emitter determined in order of precedence by `$schema` and